Niharikadusa/PDF_Downloader/README.md

 5. The CSV file should be in the same folder as the programming files.
 6. The csv file should have 3 columns (id,URl1, URl2)

+**Execution in VS code**
-First you need to run requirements.txt file as given below in vscode and cmd prompt.
+First you need to run requirements.txt file as given below in vscode .
 --- pip install -r requirements.txt

 <img width="423" alt="Screenshot 2025-05-23 140943" src="https://github.com/user-attachments/assets/c15c7970-ae73-4ea5-91f6-b66527bc91c9" />

 After all the requirements are installed you need to run main file for tool to work

-1. The user must run a main.py file either in VS code file or cmd prompt Like below
+1. The user must run a main.py file

 eg: c:/Niharika/PDF_downloader_automatic/main.py

 <img width="767" alt="image" src="https://github.com/user-attachments/assets/1fec449e-8528-4e8a-9cb2-9642ee208899" />